 - A high caffeine intake can be dangerous, so as with all caffeinated beverages; drink in moderation.
 Tolerance levels are different from person to person, but if you consume too much (300mg-400mg, that would be 4-6 cups of Guayusa brewed at full strength), you are likely to experience at least some of these symptoms:

 - Anxiety and insomnia

 - Frequent urination or inability to control urination

 - Muscle tremors

-- It also raises histamine a little, a small amount is a good thing, but if your histamine levels get too high you may experience these side effects:
+- It also raises histamine a little, a small amount is a good thing, but if your histamine levels get too high you may experience these effects:

 - Itchy skin, eyes, ears, nose

 - Tissue swelling, especially facial and throat

 - Hypo-tension (drop in blood pressure, dizzy when you stand up quickly)